Bubblin-Superbooks/bookiza.cli/README.md

 ### Support

-Books written using Bookiza are [supported](https://bubbl.in/support) on every major device, tablet and desktop.
+Books written using Bookiza are [supported](https://bubbl.in/support) on every major device, tablet and desktop out there.
 All it needs is a modern browser and an Internet connection (This will change!).

 Here are some [demo books](https://bubbl.in/books) created by our community.